Service Single Image

 Benign Paroxysmal Positional Vertigo (BPPV) Assessment & Treatment in Toronto

 Because treatment can temporarily provoke dizziness during or shortly after the maneuver, we recommend bringing someone with you to your appointment so you can get home safely and comfortably.
-We’ll also provide clear guidance on what to expect afterward and how to reduce recurrence risk when appropriate.If your dizziness feels positional — brief, spinning, and triggered by movement — BPPV is a strong possibility, and it’s one of the fastest vestibular conditions to improve with the right care.
+We will also provide clear guidance on what to expect afterward and how to reduce recurrence risk.

 Reach Us Now!